revoconner/Maya-Neo-Shelf/README.md

 - While personally tested, make sure to backup your config file often to avoid customisation loss.
 - Tested with Maya 2025 and 2026
+- **Minor Bug** - When closing or opening a panel, the selection might change to the panel item on top.
+Please take note of which panel you are editing before making any changes.